dev1654/dev1654/README.md

 ## 🌱 Currently

 - 🎓 Finishing PG Diploma at **Humber Polytechnic** — graduating April 2026
-- 🔨 Building new projects to expand my portfolio
+- 📱 Expanding into **Android Development** with Kotlin
 - 📚 Deepening knowledge in **Machine Learning**, **Big Data**, and **Cloud Architecture**
-- 👀 **Open to Full Stack Developer roles in Toronto & Remote**
+- 👀 **Open to Full Stack & Software Developer roles in Toronto & Remote**

 ---

 ## 📫 Let's Connect

-I am actively looking for **Full Stack Developer / Software Developer** roles in Toronto.
+Actively looking for **Full Stack Developer / Software Developer** roles in Toronto.
 If you are hiring or know someone who is — let's talk!

 [![LinkedIn](https://img.shields.io/badge/Connect_on_LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/devpatel878)